About Chris Westlake

 Personally, I think that At Least the Pink Elephants are Laughing at Us is a much better book than Banter because it has so many more layers.
 Not that many people seemed interested when I released it, however, and after three years that kind of hurt.

-I’ve gone back to basics with 30 DAYS IN JUNE.
-I’ve actually found a popular genre!
-I’ve taken on board all the constructive feedback from the first two-books and written a book that is snappy, fast-paced and full of suspense.
-I found this book so much easier to write, and my mojo is back (you can’t keep a good man down).
+I’ve went back to basics with 30 DAYS IN JUNE.
+I actually found a popular genre! took on board all the constructive feedback from the first two-books and written a book that is snappy, fast-paced and full of suspense.
+I found this book so much easier to write, and my mojo returned (you can’t keep a good man down).

 Chris recently typed The End (not literally) on his fifth novel.
-The F-Word Reality Show will be published in 2023.
+The F-Word Reality Show was published in August 2023.
 Whilst Chris is delighted with this novel, he is aware that his writing is continuously a work in progress.
 At some point he wants to write a novel he is totally proud of, one that leaves a mark.

 Chris says: That is one of the fantastic things about writing: so long as I make sure I don’t get run over by a bus tomorrow (and every other tomorrow) then I could still be writing for another thirty or forty years (and I’m not young even now).
 Even though I’ve been writing seriously for over ten years, I still consider myself a developing author, and I think I always will.
 I’m forever reading and learning from other authors.
 I have long-term aspirations; perseverance and patience are the virtues that will win the day.